qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 Whenever the map has been panned, zoomed in/out (or some other action that triggers a refresh), the map is rendered again within the current extent.
-The layers are rendered to an image (using the :class:`QgsMapRendererJob <qgis.gui.QgsMapRendererJob>` class) and that image is displayed on the canvas.
+The layers are rendered to an image (using the :class:`QgsMapRendererJob <qgis.core.QgsMapRendererJob>` class) and that image is displayed on the canvas.
 The :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>` class also controls refreshing of the rendered map.
 Besides this item which acts as a background, there may be more **map canvas items**.